Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Multipart

 You can stream multipart through the request.files() async generator.
-Each will return a tuple object (info, data).
+Each will return a dict object representing a file.

 @app.route('/upload')